-4. Amend the definition of pain relief in the Animal Welfare (Care and Procedures) Regulations 2018 Background and issues The current definition of pain relief in the Animal Welfare (Care and Procedures) Regulations 2018 (the 2018 Regulations) is: "any analgesic or local anaesthetic drugs (or both) administered with the aim of providing significant alleviation of pain" The definition of pain relief does not include general anaesthetic as a form of pain relief.
+4. Amend the definition of pain relief in the Animal Welfare (Care and Procedures) Regulations 2018 The current definition of pain relief in the Animal Welfare (Care and Procedures) Regulations 2018 (the 2018 Regulations) is: "any analgesic or local anaesthetic drugs (or both) administered with the aim of providing significant alleviation of pain" The definition of pain relief does not include general anaesthetic as a form of pain relief.
 This means an animal receiving a general anaesthetic would also need to also be given local anaesthetic or analgesics (pain relief) to ensure compliance with any regulation requiring pain relief.
-Proposal consulted on Not applicable (not consulted on) Submitters' views on proposal Not applicable Proposal Widen the definition of pain relief in the interpretation section of the 2018 Regulations to include any anaesthetic, analgesic, and/or sedation.
+Not applicable (not consulted on) Not applicable Widen the definition of pain relief in the interpretation section of the 2018 Regulations to include any anaesthetic, analgesic, and/or sedation.